 The CJPME Foundation Executive is charged with carrying out the operations of the organization.
 The President is appointed by the Board, and the President and the executive support work to implement the Foundation’s strategic plan.
 Some members of the CJPME Foundation executive are paid staff, while others are volunteers.

-THOMAS WOODLEY - TREASURER, SECRETARY
+THOMAS WOODLEY - PRESIDENT, TREASURER, SECRETARY

 Tom has a BS EE from Carnegie-Mellon University and an MS EE from Stevens Institute of Technology.
 Tom also has an MPA from Indiana University’s School of Public and Environmental Affairs, with a focus on Public Policy and Public Finance.
 Tom has a strong professional background in the public sector, having worked in Federal government for several years.
 He is also experienced in project management and organizational development.
 Tom also has long experience working in the NGO and volunteer sector, having volunteered for several international NGO’s in Africa and the Middle East.
 Tom has been involved with the CJPME Foundation since it’s founding in 2013.